chef-boneyard/aws_native_chef_server/README.md

-# AWS Native Chef Server Cluster
+# AWS Native Chef Stack
+A complete Chef Stack including:
+- Chef Automate 2 server, using EC2 Auto-Recovery
-A Chef Server cluster utilizing Amazon services for high availability, auto-scaling and DBaaS
+- Chef Server cluster utilizing Amazon services for high availability, auto-scaling and DBaaS
+- Chef Supermarket server, using EC2 Auto-Recovery

 ![Chef Server Architecture Diagram](/images/arch-diagram.png?raw=true "Architecture Diagram")

-# What does this template provision?
+# What does the chef_server_ha template provision?
 - A "bootstrap" frontend in an Auto Scaling Group of 1.
 - A second frontend in an Auto Scaling Group that will automatically scale up to a configured maximum (default 3)
 - A Multi-AZ Elastic Load Balancer